rust-lang/nomicon/src/lifetimes.md

 }
 ```

-The idea is that `min()` returns a reference to the shorter of the two strings
+The idea is that `shortest()` returns a reference to the shorter of the two
-referenced by its arguments, but *without* allocating a new string.
+strings referenced by its arguments, but *without* allocating a new string.

-The two references passed at the call-site of `min()` have different lifetimes
+The two references passed at the call-site of `shortest()` have different lifetimes
 since their referents are defined in different scopes.
-In this example, the
+The
-string value `s1` is valid longer than the string value `s2`, yet the signature
+string value `s1` is live longer than the string value `s2`, yet the signature
-of `min()` requires that these two references have the same lifetime.
+of `shortest()` requires that these two references have the same lifetime.
-Furthermore, the returned string reference must share this same lifetime too.
+Furthermore, the returned string reference must also share this same lifetime too.
+So how does the compiler make this so?

-Essentially, the signature of `min()` asks the compiler to find a single
+Essentially, the signature of `shortest()` asks the compiler to find a single
 lifetime in the *caller* under which the three references annotated `'a` remain
 valid.

-Rust will try to do this by *converting* each of these three reference
+Rust will try to *convert* each of these three reference
-lifetimes in `main()` into *one* lifetime which is shorter than, or equally as
+lifetimes in `main()` into *one* *unified* lifetime which is shorter than, or equally as
 long as, each of the references in isolation.
 A reference `&'o T` can be
 converted to to `&'p T` if (and only if) it can be proven that `'o` lives as
 long as (or longer than) `'p`.
 In our example the references `'&s1`, `&s2` and